farrerm/full_stack_demo/README.md

 Following execution, ec2 instance writes data to DynamoDB Completion Table and is terminated by Lambda function.
 <br><br>

-For local installation and testing, keep in mind that certain values such as table names are hardcode, and would need to be replaced as appropriate.
-This project was written to run on my own AWS infrastructure, and I have not tested its portability by running it on other infrastructure.
+For local installation and testing, keep in mind this project was developed using my own AWS infrastructure.
+I have not tested its portability by running it on other infrastructure.
+However, since all infra is created programatially using the CDK, I see no reason why, in principle, it should not be portable.

 Nevertheless, I would generally describe project dependencies as follows:
 cdk stack: node.js and TypeScript.